InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Conclusions and Future Work

 To conclude, \InvAAST is a program clustering tool based on programs' invariants and \AASTs. \InvAAST can be used: (1) to cluster semantically equivalent implementations for programming exercises; (2) by any clustering-based program repair tool; and (3) by any program repair framework that requires a single reference implementation (\InvAAST's closest correct program).

-As future directions, we propose to evaluate the new program representations described in this paper (i.e., using \AASTs and invariants) as program encodings to use on deep learning models on several tasks such as fault localization or program synthesis.
+As future directions, we propose to evaluate the new program representations described in this paper (i.e., using \AASTs and invariants) as program encodings to use on deep learning models on several tasks such as fault localization~\cite{jss23-vsusfl} or program synthesis~\cite{master-thesis-pedro}.
 As we expand to consider more complex programs, we plan to evaluate \InvAAST on clustering-based repair tools focused on repairing industrial software.
 Finally, \InvAAST will be evaluated on other clustering-based program repair frameworks with a more permissive repair algorithm than \Clara.
+Moreover, it could also be interesting to explore using a neural architecture to learn deep representations of the features built up in our model, as the current Bag of Words (BoW) approach may lead to a significant loss of information.